 While these documents are quite different, there are a couple of similarities.

 In addition, both the PO and the invoice include order details, mailing information, and price.
 The invoice also includes an invoice number, vendor contact information, payment adjustments (credits or discounts), payment schedule, and the total amount due to the vendor.
+The PO number is also often included on the invoice as a reference.

 If you’re looking for more information about purchase orders, read our blog post on the difference between a purchase requisition and a purchase order.